American Indian Horses for sale on ehorses

 American Indian Horses in equestrianism

 The contribution of native tribal people to American and global equestrian culture is immense.
 Their lovely horses excel in all western events and endurance riding.
 While the number of foals bred each year is small, efforts are being made to ensure the survival of the American Indian Horse.

 American Indian Horse Categories

-There are various categories of American Indian Horse.
+There are various categories of American Indian Horses.
 Original, or Class O horses can trace their ancestry via a recorded chart that connects to one of the Mustang registries or to specific American Indian tribes or families.
 The Class A category includes grade horses, horses of unknown lines and horses that have been adopted from the Bureau of Land Management (BLM).
 Horses classified as AA are four years and older, and have at least half-O breeding.
 This also covers some of the BLM adopted horses.
-Modern or Class M horses can include American Quarter Horse, Appaloosa, American Paint and other colour registry ancestry.
+Modern or Class M horses can include American Quarter Horse, Appaloosa, American Paint and other color registry ancestry.
 Category P covers ponies, including those with pedigrees from foundation stock such as the Pony of the Americas (PoA), Galiceno and Welsh.